 How to Get Your Group Started:

 This is not a sprint, it’s a marathon.
 It’s not about how quickly a group can get off the ground but about making intentional decisions that move you and those in your circle of influence toward racial justice and reconciliation.

-The Bridge to Racial Unity Discussion Guide 2.0 is designed to be used by a diverse group of 3-12 individuals.
+The Building Bridges Discussion Guide 3.0 is designed to be used by a multi-racial group of 6-12 individuals.
 Find those with a heart for racial reconciliation to start a new group.

-The Bridge to Racial Unity Discussion Guide 2.0 is a 9-session study on the key steps in the racial reconciliation process: Awareness, Acknowledgement and Lament, Guilt and Shame, Confession, Forgiveness, Repentance, Reparation, Restoration, and Reproduction.
+The Building Bridges guide is a 10-session study on the key steps in the racial reconciliation process: Awareness, Acknowledgement and Lament, Guilt and Shame, Confession, Forgiveness, Repentance, Reparation, Restoration, and Reproduction.

-Groups should meet for 9 sessions spanning 9-12 months.
-Each session builds on the next, so it’s important to gather individuals who are committed to growth.
-We recommend that groups be co-lead by a white person and a person of color.
+Register your group and start meeting for 10 sessions over 9-12 months.
+Each session builds on the next, so it’s important to gather people who are committed to growth.
+We recommend that groups be co-led by a white person and a person of color.

-Don’t have time or not ready for a group yet?
-Here are other options for starting your bridge-building journey.
+Not ready for a group yet?
+Here are some other ways to start your bridge-building journey.

 If you realize the issue is not having enough people in your life who are interested or who are a different race than you, spend the next year being intentional about investing in, creating, growing, or solidifying those cross-racial friendships.
 This may mean making some changes in your life to make sure you have a chance to cross paths with a broader range of people.

 Meet the bridge-builders who bring our mission to life.